 The class who has the highest attendance average receives the ‘Attendance Trophy’.

-At the end of each half term, children who have attended school 95% or above receive an Attendance Badge.
+At the end of each half term, children who have attended school 95% or above receive an Attendance Sticker.
 Those with 100% attendance are entered into a prize draw.

 READING TROPHY